OGStudio/site-opengamestudio/en/news/2025-06_welcome-component.md

 1. display two left menu items
 2. display contents in the right for the selected menu item

-You probably can't see anything substantial in this, however, the mentioned functionality is run by a component.
+You probably can't see anything substantial in this, however, the listed functionality is run by a component.
 In this case it's called [WelcomeComponent][wcmp].
-Both Git and Markdown functionality is expected to follow the same pattern of components.
+Future Git and Markdown functionality are expected to follow the same pattern of components.

 The structure of components is not yet stable, but here's a short excerpt of